ShameekConyers/siclib/README.md

 ## pysiclib -  Python Installation Instructions

-Make sure you have Andaconda and a C++ compiler installed on your system
+Make sure you have Andaconda and a C++ compiler installed on your system.
+If you don't have an Apple computer make sure you have installed OpenBlas.

 ```shell
 $ conda install pybind11 &&
   git clone https://github.com/ShameekConyers/siclib &&